 Compiled by our Senior and Women's Health Physiotherapist Michelle Gall.
-To book an appointment with Michelle, or read her Meet the Team profile CLICK HERE.

 Stress incontinence is probably the most well-known of the pelvic floor disorders; it is defined by the International Continence Society as “involuntary loss of urine on effort or physical exertion, or on sneezing or coughing”.
 Many women may know it as leakage of urine when you laugh, cough, run, jump or even pick up your kids.